Platelet Rich Plasma & Stem Cell injections can help you heal faster—but what are they and how do they work? We explain

 For PRP, we draw a small amount of blood from your arm and then spin the blood in a special centrifuge that separates and concentrates the platelets and other beneficial growth factors from the blood.
 After the spinning is complete we will then inject the platelets at the source of the injury.
 The entire process takes approximately 30 minutes.

 Are there any risks or side effects to cellular therapy?

-Risks are very low because this is your own platelets being injected back into your body.
+Risks are very low because this is your own platelets or cells being injected back into your body.
 Side effects are very uncommon.